MockLeagues/sqlplus/README.md

 # Overview
 sqlplus is a developer-friendly utility library for working with JDBC.
 It does not implement ORM features such as SQL generation or automatic cascading; rather, it provides a clean and relatively low-level layer of abstraction for managing persistence in your application.

-# Why another database library?
-Why make another database utility library, when we already have things like JDBI or MyBatis?
-True enough, there are already great libraries out there that get the job done, but there were 2 main reasons I went ahead and created sqplus anyways:
-* Database persistence is a topic that naturally interests me.
-I attempted to create my own ORM awhile back but quickly realized I bit off way more than I could chew, so this is my middle ground
-* I wanted to create a JDBC library which leveraged the enormous power of Java 8's functional features
+While there are already  a number of great libraries out there for this sort of thing (JDBI, MyBatis, etc.), I wanted to build something that leveraged the full power of Java 8's functional features.

 # Basic Usage